Together Again (Janet Jackson song): Chart performance

-"Together Again" debuted at number nine on the Billboard Hot 100 chart on the issue dated December 20, 1997, before becoming Jackson's eighth number-one single on January 31, 1998, spending two weeks at number one, and a total of forty-six weeks on the chart.
+"Together Again" debuted at number nine on the Billboard Hot 100 chart on the issue dated December 20, 1997, before becoming Jackson's eighth number-one single on January 31, 1998, spending two weeks at number one and a total of 46 weeks on the chart.
 It was Jackson's first single to reach number one in the U.S. since "Again" in 1993.
-The song also peaked atop the Hot Dance Club Songs chart and at number eight on the Hot R&B/Hip-Hop Songs chart.
-"Together Again" was certified Platinum by the RIAA.
-In Canada, it peaked at number two on the official singles chart and reached number one on the dance chart.
+The song also peaked atop the Billboard Dance Club Play chart and reached number eight on the Billboard Hot R&B Singles chart.
+"Together Again" was certified platinum by the RIAA.
+In Canada, it peaked at number two on the RPM 100 Hit Tracks chart and reached number one on the RPM Dance chart.
 In Australasia, "Together Again" also experienced success.
-In Australia, it debuted at number eighteen on the issue dated December 7, 1997, peaking at number four and staying on the ARIA Charts for twenty-five weeks and was certified platinum by the Australian Recording Industry Association (ARIA) for 70,000 copies shipped.
-In New Zealand, it debuted at number sixteen the week of December 21, 1997.
+In Australia, it debuted at number 18 on the issue dated December 7, 1997, peaking at number four and staying on the ARIA Singles Chart for 25 weeks and was certified platinum by the Australian Recording Industry Association (ARIA) for 70,000 copies shipped.
+In New Zealand, it debuted at number 16 the week of December 21, 1997.
 On February 22, 1998, it reached its peak of number five, staying on the chart for ten weeks.

 The song debuted and peaked at number four on the UK Singles Chart on December 13, 1997, falling to six the following week, three weeks later it returned to its peak of four, spending ten weeks in the top ten and 19 weeks inside the chart.
-It was certified Platinum by the British Phonographic Industry (BPI), selling 600,000 units in the UK.
-It also spent a week atop the UK R&B singles Chart and number six on the UK Dance Charts.
-It is Jackson's best selling UK single.
-In Austria, it entered the singles chart at number twenty-five, eventually peaking at number six and spending a total of fourteen weeks on the chart.
-In France, the song peaked at number two for ten weeks, and was certified Platinum by the SNEP.
+It was certified platinum by the British Phonographic Industry (BPI), selling 600,000 units in the UK.
+It also spent a week atop the UK R&B Singles Chart and number six on the UK Dance Charts.
+It is Jackson's best-selling UK single.
+In Austria, it entered the singles chart at number 25, eventually peaking at number six and spending a total of fourteen weeks on the chart.
+In France, the song peaked at number two for ten weeks, and was certified platinum by the SNEP.
 In Germany, it peaked at number two for two weeks and remaining on the German Singles Chart for twenty-four weeks.
-It was certified Platinum for 500,000 copies sold.
-In the Netherlands, "Together Again" entered the singles chart at number sixty-one during the week of December 13, 1997.
+It was certified platinum for 500,000 copies sold.
+In the Netherlands, "Together Again" entered the singles chart at number 61 during the week of December 13, 1997.
 It eventually peaked at number one, staying a total of thirty-two weeks on the chart.
-The Nederlandse Vereniging van Producenten en Importeurs van beeld- en geluidsdragers (NVPI) certified the single Gold for shipment of 10,000 copies.
-On the Swiss Singles Chart dated January 11, 1998, "Together Again" debuted at number thirteen.
-After two weeks, it peaked at number two and was later certified Gold by the International Federation of the Phonographic Industry (IFPI).
-A portion of the single's worldwide sales were donated by Jackson to The American Foundation for AIDS Research.
+The Nederlandse Vereniging van Producenten en Importeurs van beeld- en geluidsdragers (NVPI) certified the single gold for shipment of 10,000 copies.
+On the Swiss Singles Chart dated January 11, 1998, "Together Again" debuted at number 13.
+After two weeks, it peaked at number two and was later certified gold by the International Federation of the Phonographic Industry (IFPI).
+A portion of the single's worldwide sales were donated by Jackson to the American Foundation for AIDS Research.